shamanec/ios-appium-docker/README.md

  **Note** For more information on the fields in the json you can refer to [configs](https://github.com/shamanec/ios-appium-docker/tree/master/configs#configjson)

+## Add devices to the configuration file
-## Add devices to the configuration file from list of connected devices using the script  (Recommended)
+### Add devices to the configuration file from list of connected devices using the script  (Recommended)

  **Note** You don't need to do this if you are not going to use either of the listeners and will just spin up a single container for testing.